Tag: hospital

 It was all Bess Reitz’s fault.
 She was buggering off to America and insisted we drink beer at the Holiday Inn . .

 . . and that we then repair to her garage opposite the Town Hall to drink beer.
-We were all sad to see her go so we had drunk more than usual.
+We were all sad to see her go, so we had drunk more than usual.

 At 190mph.

-The sudden stop and the hospital afterwards were NOTHING.
+But the sudden stop, the bleeding and the hospital afterwards were NOTHING.
 We now had to face the hard part: Telling Stella.
-They were in bed in the dark, we couldn’t see them, we could just hear Stella.
+They were in bed in the wee morning hours dark; we couldn’t see them, we could just hear Stella after Tabs’ confession that ‘we’ had crashed into the ditch.
+She asked if we were OK.
+Hector was silent.

-* I looked it up: The first U.S. patent for automobile seat belts was issued to Edward J. Claghorn of New York not long before our escapade.
-In 1885.
+* I looked it up: The first U.S. patent for automobile seat belts was issued to Edward J. Claghorn of New York not long before our escapade, in 1885.
 So we weren’t used to them yet.